Skip to content

 The results observed of particle size and size distributions, power consumption and process repeatability all proved that the Microfluidizer® technology is more effective than traditional HPH technology in producing nanoemulsions.

-The additional benefit of this superior nanoemulsion production is that of further advantages in improved stability and more efficient sterile filtration processes.
+The additional benefit of this superior nanoemulsion production is further advantages in improved stability and more efficient sterile filtration processes.

 Please visit our resources page to learn more about the equipment and technology used for Vaccine Development.